arista-eosplus/packer-veos/VMware/README.md

  * **VMware Fusion Professional** - These packer scripts utilize functions that are only available in VMware Fusion Professional.
  * **Packer** - If you do not have packer installed, follow the directions below:
-    Install Packer
-First things first; we need Packer.
-Follow the steps below if you don't already have Packer installed.
 ###Manually
 1. Download the appropriate binaries http://www.packer.io/downloads.html
 2. Unzip and move to desired location eg ~/packer or /usr/local/share/ or /usr/local/bin/